SAP-samples/btp-developer-guide-cap/documentation/observability/2-implement.md

   ```
 ## Run and Test Locally

-Once the application has all the requried configurations, you can test it locally.
+Once the application has all the required configurations, you can test it locally.

 1. In the terminal, run the application with the `cds watch` command.
 2. Open the application and create a incident.